MIMOSA: Multi-constraint Molecule Sampling for Molecule Optimization: More Experimental Details

 \textbf{Success Rate} For LogP, we define a success as $\text{sim}(X,Y) \geq 0.4$ and $\text{PLogP}(Y) - \text{PLogP}(X) \geq 0.5$.
 For QED, we define a success as $\text{sim}(X,Y) \geq 0.4$ and $\text{QED}(Y) - \text{QED}(X) \geq 0.1$.
 For DRD, we define a success as $\text{sim}(X,Y) \geq 0.4$ and $\text{DRD}(Y) - \text{DRD}(X) \geq 0.2$.
 For optimizing both QED and PLogP , we define a success as (i) $\text{sim}(X,Y) \geq 0.3$, (ii) $\text{QED}(Y) - \text{QED}(X) \geq 0.1 $, (iii) $\text{PLogP}(Y) - \text{PLogP}(X) \geq 0.3$.
 For optimizing both DRD and PLogP, we define a success as (i) $\text{sim}(X,Y) \geq 0.3$, (ii) $\text{DRD}(Y) - \text{DRD}(X) \geq 0.2$, (iii) $\text{PLogP}(Y) - \text{PLogP}(X) \geq 0.3$. \\

 \textbf{Baseline Setup} Below are more detailed about baselines. \\

 \textbf{JTVAE}.
 We follow~\cite{jin2018junction} to use 780 substructures for junction tree, 5-layers message passing network as encoder.
 The hidden state dimension is set to 450.
 For the graph encoder, the initial atom features include its atom type, degree, its formal charge and its chiral configuration.
 Bond feature is a concatenation of its bond type, whether the bond is in a ring, and its cis-trans configuration.
 For the tree encoder, each cluster is represented with a neural embedding vector.
 The tree and graph decoder use the same feature setting as encoders.
 The graph encoder and decoder run three iterations of neural message passing.
-The code is publicly available from the author website~\footnote{ \url{https://github.com/wengong-jin/icml18-jtnn}}.
-The paired molecules required in training JTVAE was obtained from from the author website~\footnote{ \url{https://github.com/wengong-jin/iclr19-graph2graph}}.

 \textbf{VJTNN}.
 We follow ~\cite{jin2019learning} to set the hidden state dimension as 300 and latent code dimension as 8.
 The tree encoder runs message passing for 6 iterations, and graph encoder runs for 3 iterations.
 The hidden state dimension of the recurrent encoder and decoder is set to 600.
 We leverage the Adam optimizer for 20 epochs with learning rate 0.001.
 The learning rate is annealed by 0.9 for every epoch.
 For adversarial training, the discriminator has 3-layer and with hidden layer dimension 300 and LeakyReLU activation function.
-The code was obtained from the author website~\footnote{ \url{https://github.com/wengong-jin/iclr19-graph2graph}}.

 \textbf{GCPN}.
 We follow ~\cite{You2018-xh} to set up an OpenAI Gym environment using RDKit package.
 The maximum atom number is 38.
 Since we represent molecules in kekulized form, there are 9 atom types and 3 edge types.
 We use a 3-layer GCPN as the policy network with 64 dimensional node embedding in all hidden layers.
 Batch normalization is applied after each layer.
 We use Adam optimizer with batch size 32.
 The learning rate is set as 0.001.
-The code was publicly available the author website~\footnote{\url{ https://github.com/bowenliu16/rl_graph_generation}}.

 \textbf{GA}. we follow~\cite{Nigam2020Augmenting} to run each experiment for 20 generations with a population size of 500.
 We compute the number of experiments that successfully proposed molecules with a squared difference less than 1.0.
 Each run is constrained to run for 100 generations with a maximum canonical SMILES length of 81 characters.
-The code was obtained from the author website\footnote{\url{https://github.com/aspuru-guzik-group/GA}}.